-- Purchase Together - this is important for bundles such as "Soundtrack Edition" or "Deluxe Edition" that include just a base game and single piece of DLC (such as Deluxe content or soundtrack).
+- Purchase Together - this is useful for bundles such as "Soundtrack Edition" or "Deluxe Edition" that include just a base game and single piece of DLC or related application (such as a Soundtrack).
 The customer can purchase this bundle only if they do not already have any of the products in the bundle.
-These type of Steam Bundles may be purchased as a gift.
+These types of Steam Bundles may be purchased as gifts.

 How store bundles work

 Steam Bundles work by applying a discount percentage (defined when creating the bundle) to all of the packages in the bundle not already in the account of the purchasing customer.

 The three scenarios illustrated below show what the customer ends up paying based on the titles they already have and what happens to the price when an item in the bundle is discounted.